HaliteAnn/BrewBot/README.md

 ### Does BrewBot always brew immediately after the last item is done?
 Isn't that suspicious?
 Once BrewBot puts an item into Baldwin's Brew, it waits anywhere between 32 - 45 minutes before trying again.
 This random timer allows BrewBot to appear like a real person who just happens to check in a lot!
 Mouse clicks are also randomly timed--they will never spam requests to the site, and always maintain a human-like delay.

+### I don't want to move all of my items into my vault.
+Which items will sit at the front of my hoard so that I don't need to worry about BrewBot melting my important stuff?
+Currently, items in your hoard are listed in the order they were created on the site.
+So older items are toward the front, and newer items are toward the back.
+If you don't want to move all of your items into your vault to protect them from BrewBot, you can keep a stack or two of older items at the front of each of your hoard categories for BrewBot to use.
+Here are some older items from each category that will sit at or near the front of your hoard:

+Food
+* Hardshell
+* Tuxedo Urchin
+* Nebula Floaters

+Materials
+* Clay
+* Shale

+Apparel
+* Gray Wizard Hat
+* Brown Wizard Hat
+* Black Fedora

+Familiars
+* Luna Mith
+* Leafy Moth
+* Cockatrice

+Keeping a decent stock of these items should prevent you from having to move your entire inventory to the vault.